Thomas Chippendale, 1718-1779: A Celebration of Craftsmanship and Design

 The exhibition explores Thomas Chippendale’s life and work in five major themes: his family origins, training, career and the publication of the ground-breaking Director; his furniture in the Rococo, Gothic, Chinese and neo-Classical styles; the management of his commissions, including relations with clients; his workshops, including manufacturing and decorative techniques; and his legacy from the 18th century to the present day.

-To accompany the exhibition two publications are being produced: a lavishly illustrated catalogue and 58 page exhbtion booklet.
+To accompany the exhibition two publications have been produced: a lavishly illustrated catalogue and 58 page exhbtion booklet.
 The catlogue can be purchased online.